SabraKoz/Pikodex/readme.md

 >
 >The image for the Pikomon should be at the top.
 The name should be just beneath it.
 Beneath the name should be all the details for the pikomon.
 >
 >The creators of Pikomon are really hurting for fans, so they need all the help they can get.
 Do as much as you can to bring them more attention: loud fonts, bright colors, shadows, rounded borders, and more.
-They wants you to have creative freedom, but if the site is just plain, all left aligned, black and white text… they’ll probably go out of business.
+They want you to have creative freedom, but if the site is just plain, all left aligned, black and white text… they’ll probably go out of business.
 >

 Before you even think about coding, discuss and plan this project with your team.
 The first step of planning is to build a wireframe, this way you all have a clear goal in mind of what you’re building.
 Don’t worry about what colors or fonts you will use in the wireframe.
 Just create a general mockup of what the marketing team has described.